 For the tartlets, I use these mini removable bottom tartlet pans.
-The removable bottom makes it really easy to slide the finished product onto a cake stand or dessert saucer (this link goes to Amazon where I receive commissions on products sold at no additional cost to the consumer).
+The removable bottom makes it really easy to slide the finished product onto a cake stand or dessert plate.
 This tart pan can also be used for my Blueberry Tartlets and my Pistachio Orange Cakes.

 To fit your dough to the tartlet pans, roll out the dough out onto a floured surface.
 The dough should be about 1/4 inch thick.
 Place the tart tin upside down and cut a rough circle around the tin.
 It doesn’t have to be perfect, but you need enough dough to press into the tartlet tin.